Last Updated on

+Do braces make the roots of your teeth shorter?.
 Root shortening, or the literal shortening of the roots of the teeth, is commonly caused by a process called “root resorption” in which the root structure of the teeth breaks down or gets destroyed and experiences subsequent loss.
 Orthodontic treatment is a known cause of root shortening, so it’s natural to wonder whether or not braces cause root resorption.

 Braces: How They Work

-To understand the affect that orthodontic appliances have on the roots of teeth, it’s helpful to understand first how they work.
+To understand the effect that orthodontic appliances have on the roots of teeth, it’s helpful to understand first how they work.
 Braces exert pressure on the teeth, creating small clamps around each individual tooth.
 When this occurs, the force exerted on the teeth triggers an immune response that leads the body to create certain enzymes.
 These enzymes produce inflammation that can make bones dissolve and reform.
 This produces a hardening of the bone on one side and a softening on the other, thereby allowing the teeth to move over time.
 All this is the normal and expected functioning of orthodontic appliances.

 How This Affects Roots